Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - takes platform as a service approach.
    - fully managed service. handles provisioning and, patching, backup and recovery of your database for you which consume quiet some time.
    - supports deployment across multiple AZ.
-   - support read replicas for some platforms. you can scale out your database for apps that are using this database.
+   - support read replicas for some platforms. you can scale out (horizontal scaling) your database for apps that are using this database.
    - launches into a VPC.
    - two volume types